masterknuta/GhostGoblin/GhostPaper/mvp.md

 GG weaves these signals together, letting insights move freely between modes.
 Cross‑Mode Stream creates a unified intelligence where your entire system evolves as one mind.

+### 🔌 GG Connect Mode

+GG Connect Mode links GhostGoblin to external apps and systems through secure, encrypted channels.
+It lets you extend GG’s intelligence into your tools while protecting privacy and intent.

+You can automate workflows, trigger actions, or let your custom Gobbies and Forge personas interact with connected platforms.
+GG only shares minimal data and guards your information.

+Developers can integrate GG through authenticated interfaces, using his reasoning engine or custom Modes inside their apps.
+Connect Mode turns GG into a modular, trusted intelligence layer.

+## 4. Security & Trust